$0 Japan Highly Skilled Professional Visa Guide — Quick-Start Checklist

 The main IPA exams that qualify for the HSP bonus:

-• FE (Fundamental Information Technology Engineer) — foundational exam, twice yearly
+• FE (Fundamental Information Technology Engineer) — foundational exam

-• SG (Information Security Management) — security-focused, twice yearly
+• SG (Information Security Management) — security-focused exam

-• AP (Applied Information Technology Engineer) — intermediate-level, twice yearly
+• AP (Applied Information Technology Engineer) — intermediate-level exam

-The FE and AP exams are the most commonly targeted by applicants pursuing this bonus.
-Both are offered in April and October.
-The FE is the more accessible entry point; passing both FE and AP earns the full 10-point bonus.
+The FE and AP exams are commonly targeted by applicants pursuing this bonus.
+FE is offered year-round through CBT, while AP dates vary under the current IPA schedule.
+The FE is the more accessible entry point; passing both FE and AP earns the full 10-point IT-examination cap.

 The exams are administered in Japanese.
 Strong reading comprehension is required — technical vocabulary in particular.
 Many applicants preparing for JLPT simultaneously find these exams accessible at around the N2–N1 reading level.